stefandoorn/3dbinpacking-php-api/README.md

 // Perform request and get results
 $boxes = $packIntoMany->run();

-foreach ($boxes->yieldBins() as $packedBox) {
+// Process result, in here we get all the packed boxes including the items per box foreach ($boxes->yieldBins() as $packedBox) {
     // Get weight of box
     $weight = $packedBox->getUsedWeight();